 So, what is a hammock ridgeline?
 It’s a cord you use to tie the ends of your hammock.
 It provides a perfect sag making you sleep comfortably.
 If you decide to use a hammock instead of a tent and a sleeping bag, the ridgeline will make it easy to set your hammock.

-You have no reason for failing to carry a ridgeline since it’s easy to park and only take less space.
-Remember, if you tie the hammock directly, chances of damaging it are high.
+You have no reason for failing to carry a ridgeline since it’s easy to park and only takes less space.
+Remember, if you tie the hammock directly, the chances of damaging it are high.
 So, you need the ridgeline to protect your hammock from tearing.
 You can also hang accessories on it, and provides a platform to put your tarp and the rainfly.

 The hammock ridgeline can be structural or adjustable.
 If you have a structural ridgeline, you will not have an opportunity of adjusting it after installation.
 But if you use an adjustable ridgeline, then you can adjust it to fit your desires.
 Now that you know its benefits, do you know how to tie a hammock ridgeline?
 Maybe you are not sure.
 After all, the last time you went camping, tying the hammocks wasn’t part of your duties.
 Next time you go alone, what will you do?
 Check the tips below.